-Beginning in 2007, the majority of the Company's aluminum packaging requirements did not have any ceiling price protection.
-The Company anticipates the cost of aluminum cans will increase from 17% to 20% during 2007.
-High fructose corn syrup costs are also expected to increase significantly during 2007 as a result of increasing demand for corn products around the world such as for ethanol production.
-The Company anticipates the cost of high fructose corn syrup will increase from 25% to 35% during 2007.
-The combined impact of increasing costs for aluminum cans and high fructose corn syrup is anticipated to continue increasing cost of sales during 2007.
+Beginning in 2007, the majority of the Company's aluminum packaging requirements did not have any ceiling price protection and the cost of aluminum cans increased during 2007.
+High fructose corn syrup costs also increased significantly during 2007 as a result of increasing demand for corn products around the world such as for ethanol production.
+The combined impact of increasing costs for aluminum cans and high fructose corn syrup is anticipated to continue increasing cost of sales during the remainder of 2007.
 In addition, there is no limit on the price The Coca-Cola Company and other beverage companies can charge for concentrate.